John Varvatos

 John Varvatos (born 1954) is an American menswear designer.
+He has worked for both Ralph Lauren and Calvin Klein, and started his own label in 1999.

 Early life

 The Varvatos family is originally from the village of Poulata on the island of Kefalonia, Greece.
 Varvatos was born in Detroit and grew up in Allen Park, Michigan.

 He attended Allen Park High School.
 At the age of 16, he got a job selling menswear at the Hughes & Hatcher store in nearby Dearborn.

 He attended Eastern Michigan University and the University of Michigan.

 Early career

 After graduating in 1980, he co-founded a menswear store, Fitzgerald's Men's Store, in Grand Rapids, Michigan.

 Varvatos joined Polo Ralph Lauren in 1983.
 He then moved on to Calvin Klein in 1990 where he was appointed head of menswear design and oversaw the launch of the men's collection and the cK brand.
 During his time at Calvin Klein, Varvatos pioneered a type of men's undergarment called boxer briefs, a hybrid of boxer shorts and briefs.
 Made famous by a series of 1992 print ads featuring Mark Wahlberg, they have been called "one of the greatest apparel revolutions of the century."
 Of their creation Varvatos said in 2010, "We just cut off a pair of long johns and thought, this could be cool ...".

 In 1995, Varvatos returned to Ralph Lauren as head of menswear design for all Polo Ralph Lauren brands and created the Polo Jeans Company.